RobinVA-UIT/robinva-uit.github.io/_posts/picoCTF/Forensics/Dear_Diary/2026-02-18-DearDiary.md

 After that, I proceeded to analyze the swap space for sensitive strings or artifacts.

-Since computer can move memory pages from "inactive" processes to swap instead of RAM, this partition usually contains volatile data remnants.
+Since operating system can move memory pages from "inactive" processes to swap instead of RAM, this partition usually contains volatile data remnants.
 This includes plain-text passwords, snippets of opened documents, or fragments of executed commands that were previously stored in memory.

 To do so, I executed `strings disk.flag.img2 | grep "pico"` and `strings disk.flag.img2 | grep "pico"`, respectively: